sbarba/cleartest/readme.md

 ## Function Summary

-Here's a list of the cleartest functions (some of which are decorators) you can import and use:
+Here are the cleartest functions (some of which are decorators) you can import and use:

 #### Test Functions